Improving compressed sensing with the diamond norm: Application to the recovery of linear maps on operators

 where $\A: \M (\V,\W)\to \RR^m$ encodes linear data acquisition, $y \in \RR^m$ summarizes the measurement outcomes, and $\ev \in \RR^m$ represents additive noise.
 The most general measurements conceivable in this context are so-called \emph{process POVMs} \cite{Zim08}.
 However, here we consider the case where $\A$ is given by the preparation of pure states given by state vectors $\psi_j \in \V$ and measurements of observables $A_j \in \Herm(\W)$, where $j\in[m]$.
 This yields similar measurements as in Section~\ref{sec:UV},

 where each $\psi_j \in \V$ is chosen uniformly and independently from the complex unit sphere in $\V$.
 Each observable $A_j \in \Herm (\W)$ is of the form $A_j = U_j D U_j\ad$, where each $U_j \in U(\dim(\W))$ is drawn independently from the Haar measure over all unitaries.
-Once more, $D \in \Herm (\W)$ is a fixed Hermitian operator with non-degenerate spectrum.
+Once more, $D \in \Herm (\W)$ is a fixed Hermitian operator.
 With this measurement setup, quantum channels can be recovered from few measurements.
-Once more, diamond reconstruction outperforms the conventional nuclear norm reconstruction, see Figure~\ref{fig:qm}.
+Once more, diamond norm reconstruction outperforms the conventional nuclear norm reconstruction, see Figure~\ref{fig:qm}.